 A Life-changing camp experience

-Most of our campers are at-risk inner-city youth, many from single-parent households, that have never experienced camping, fishing, swimming in a lake, or new adventures and team-building activities.
+Boys & Girls Clubs of Northeast Florida brings thousands of children and teens to Camp Deep Pond every year to experience outdoor education in a true camp setting.
+Most of our campers are at-risk inner-city youth, many from single-parent households, that have never experienced camping, fishing, swimming in a lake and team-building activities.

 Our staff is currently researching best practices for day camps.
 We are examining startup costs, operating expenses, and additional revenue streams.
 We believe we can make the summer camp project sustainable long-term if we partner with organizations to use the property during the off-season.